troymessina/ElectronicsLab/chapters/07Transistors.md

 One important thing to know about BJTs is that they are not symmetrical.
 This means you can't just flip the emitter and collector and expect it to work the same way.
 If you try to swap them, the transistor goes into what's called reverse mode, where it works much less effectively.
 This is because the emitter is heavily doped to push a lot of carriers into the base, while the collector is lightly doped to handle high voltages.
 The collector–base junction is normally reverse biased (it blocks current), and the emitter–base junction is forward biased (it allows current flow).
 The way the transistor is built makes sure that most of the current comes from the emitter, which is important for good performance.
 Performance is determined by a gain parameter, $\alpha$, and a figure of merit, $\beta$.

-Beta ($\beta$) is a useful number that helps describe how well a bipolar junction transistor (BJT) can amplify current.
+Beta ($\beta$) is a useful number that helps describe how well a bipolar junction transistor (bjt) can amplify current.
 However, it's not a basic physical constant.
 It's more like a helpful shortcut for understanding how the transistor behaves.
 Technically, BJTs are controlled by voltage, not current.
 The current flowing from the collector is mainly determined by the voltage between the base and the emitter.
 The current going into the base happens because of how the base–emitter junction is built, and it can be thought of as an unwanted side effect.

 In many circuit designs, engineers assume that beta is large enough that the base current doesn’t significantly affect the circuit’s performance.
 In other cases, especially in switching circuits (where the transistor is just turned fully on or off), the base current is made large enough to ensure the transistor works properly, even if the transistor has a lower-than-expected beta.
 ```{math}